guru9/jollyJet/docs/tests/test-coverage-walkthrough.md

-      √ should list products with default parameters (2 ms) √ should list products with all query parameters (2 ms) √ should handle errors and pass them to next middleware (1 ms) updateProduct
+      √ should list products with default parameters (2 ms) √ should list products with all query parameters (2 ms) √ should handle errors and pass them to next middleware (1 ms) countProducts
+      √ should count products with default parameters (1 ms) √ should count products with all query parameters (1 ms) √ should handle errors and pass them to next middleware (2 ms) updateProduct
       √ should update a product successfully (3 ms)
       √ should return 404 when product is not found (1 ms)